2023 Open Enrollment General Information

 Yes!
 Open Enrollment change forms can be submitted electronically through your Member Direct account at https://memberdirect.sjretirement.com (click Member Portal Login on the website).
 Please note for some changes, such as adding a new spouse or dependent, additional documents are required.
 These additional documents can be mailed through U.S. postal service, dropped off at the ORS, or scanned and emailed to SJROpenEnrollment@SanJoseca.gov.
 (ORS cannot accept photos of your form, we can only accept scanned copies).
 Please include your full name in the subject line when sending emails.

-If I want to keep all of my coverages the same as I have right now, what do I need to turn in?
+If I want to keep all my coverages the same as I have right now, what do I need to turn in?

 I am adding a dependent to my coverage, what should I send in?